Managing the lesson: A practical introduction

 Session information

-In this webinar, two of our TeachingEnglish Facebook tutors will give an interactive and practical introduction to our theme for January, February and March: Managing the lesson.
-You will explore different aspects of Managing the lesson, like organisation of the physical classroom, setting up activities effectively, managing pace and timing, and how to maintain positive learner engagement and behaviour.
-Huma and Zaineb will also give an overview of which professional development opportunities can help you grow in this area.
+In this webinar, two of our TeachingEnglish Facebook tutors give an interactive and practical introduction to our theme for January, February and March: Managing the lesson.
+They explore different aspects of Managing the lesson, like organisation of the physical classroom, setting up activities effectively, managing pace and timing, and how to maintain positive learner engagement and behaviour.
+Huma and Zaineb also give an overview of which professional development opportunities can help you grow in this area.

 Session 2: How to manage a noisy classroom